Roamtech-Solutions/infrastructure/docs/service-group/mysql.md

 # Service Group - MySQL

 Service groups can have a MySQL instance deployed.

-## Overview
+This is a guide on how to securely connect to one of these.

 ## Connecting

-MySQL databases deployed in service groups do not have public IP addresses, so a connect must be made from a machine on the same network.
+MySQL databases deployed in service groups do not have public IP addresses, so a connection must be made from a machine on the same network.

 ### Cluster Jump Box